Amherst Tennis Club Player Levels

 Developing simple abbreviated serve – OK in the service box, but less easy from further back.

-Learning about the game – basic rules and tactics, where to stand.
+Learning about the game – basic rules, tactics and where to stand.

 Fitness level – could be anything from not very high to athlete!